alexcu2718/fdf/README.md

 ### Performance Motivation

 Even though fdf is already faster than fd in all cases, I'm experimenting with filtering before allocation(I don't stop at good enough!)
-Rust's std::fs has some inefficiencies, notably more heap allocation and file descriptor manipulation than I'd like.
-Rewriting certain parts using libc was the ideal way to bypass that and learn in the process.
+Rust's std::fs has some inefficiencies, too much heap allocation, file descriptor manipulation, constant strlen calculations, usage of readdir (not optimal because it implicitly stat calls every file it sees!).
+Rewriting all of it  using libc was the ideal way to bypass that and learn in the process.

 Currently, filtering-before-allocation is partially implemented in the crate but not yet exposed via the CLI.
-If the results prove consistently performant, I'll integrate it into the public tool.
+If the results prove consistently performant, I'll integrate it into the public tool(I will probably leave this until I get datetime working sufficiently.)

 ### Development Philosophy